 Autoplay with sound

 Browsers, especially on mobile devices, do not allow videos to be automatically played with sound, as an autoplayed sound could be used to cause a bad experience.
-If you want your video to play with sound, make sure to turn off autoplaying and let the visitor decide whether they want to start the video or not.
+So if you want your video to autoplay, make sure it is muted!
+That way the video will play on browsers, where it is possible.

 User settings

-All browsers have options to turn off video autoplaying, so as not to allow any videos to be automatically played, no matter the circumstances.
-If you don’t think you should have a browser/device limitation, then it will be a setting within your browser (or within the device’s settings).
+All browsers and a lot of operation systems have options to turn off video autoplaying, so as not to allow any videos to be automatically played, no matter the circumstances.
+If your autoplaying video is muted but still doesn’t start, it is most likely blocked by a user setting or browser preference that prevents autoplay.

 Large file size

-If your video is too large in size, browsers (typically on iOS) will not load your video, as that would unnecessarily drain the data plan of the visitor.
+If your video file is too large, some browsers—especially on iOS—will not load it.
+Large videos consume significant memory and bandwidth, which can lead to performance issues and excessive mobile data usage.
 Make sure to optimize your video properly; aim to have as little impact on network usage as possible while still providing a good-quality video.
-Generally, 2MB would be ideal for a 20-second video at 30FPS and 1080p resolution.
+Generally, 2MB would be ideal for a 20-second video at 30FPS and 720p resolution.

 iOS devices